z-zang/lm-lab-css-bem/README.md

 "...a repeating visual pattern, that can be abstracted into an independent snippet of HTML, CSS, and possibly JavaScript.
 That object can then be reused throughout a site" - [Object Oriented CSS](https://github.com/stubbornella/oocss/wiki)

 With enough small, re-usable snippets, we can use these like lego blocks to build and create something totally new.
-A CSS object should aim to do *one* thing well.
+A CSS object should aim to do *one* thing *well*.

 ![lego-tree](./images/lego-tree.png)